Lifetimes, origins, and references

 would end up with an owned

-returns.
+copy of the referenced value.
 Mojo doesn't currently have

 syntax to express that you want to keep the original reference in name